 Did you know that you can request a self-help repair on the My Housing Executive portal?

-My Housing Executive allows Housing Executive tenants to access information about your tenancy and to contact us securely 24 hours a day.
+My Housing Executive allows you to access information about your tenancy and contact us securely 24 hours a day.

 Before you start

 You must agree the work you are planning with the maintenance officer at your local district office before you start.
 The maintenance officer will tell you how much you will get paid for the work.

 Just as everyone’s home is different, the type of repair and amount we can pay is different for each property.
 Some examples of work you can carry out yourself are: